matty1406/LocalTTSModule/README.md

 - `text_rule_settings`: A dictionary for text normalization settings.
 Defaults to all rules set to `True`.
     - `remove_tags`: Removes <> tags from the text.
 Default is `True`.
     - `split_percent`: Splits numbers like '50%' into '50 %'.
 Default is `True`.
-    - `split_percent_words`: Splits words with percent signs, like 'fifty%'.
+    - `split_percent_words`: Splits words with percent signs, like 'fifty%' to 'fifty %'.
 Default is `True`.
     - `split_hashtag`: Splits numbers from hashtags, like '#1' to '# 1'.
 Default is `True`.
     - `split_hashtag_words`: Splits words from hashtags, like '#hello' to '# hello'.
 Default is `True`.
     - `split_g_suffix`: Splits 'G' from numbers, like '5G' to '5 G'.
 Default is `True`.
     - `fix_ellipsis`: Fixes spaces around ellipses, replacing 'hello...world' with 'hello... world'.
 Default is `True`.
 - `convert_hyphens`: Converts hyphens to spaces in the text.
 Default is `True`.
 - `enable_pronunciation`: Enables pronunciation dictionary using ARPAbet for better pronunciation.
 Default is `True`.
-- `enable_stroke_separation`: Helps fix intentional "strokes" (a stroke in the AI Show context is when a voice fails to speak correctly and never finishes the sentence) by using an EOS token.
+- `enable_stroke_prevention`: Helps fix intentional "strokes" (a stroke in the AI Show context is when a voice fails to speak correctly and never finishes the sentence) by using an EOS token.
 Default is `True`.
 - `tacotron_dir`: The directory path to the Tacotron 2 models.
-Default is `1_TACOTRON2_MODELS`.
+Default is `1_TACOTRON_MODELS`.
 - `hifigan_dir`: The directory path to the Hifi-GAN models.
 Default is `0_HIFIGAN_MODELS`.

 For best results, keep the default settings unless you have specific needs.